Skip to content

 Updated on by Georank team

-Equatorial Guinea has a birth rate of 29.6 (annual births per 1,000 people) and a fertility rate of 4.08 (the average amount of children a woman would have during her lifetime).
+Equatorial Guinea has a birth rate of 29.6 (annual births per 1,000 people) and a fertility rate of 4.08 (the average number of children a woman is expected to have over her lifetime based on current age-specific birth rates).

 In 1960, the fertility rate in Equatorial Guinea was 5.65 children per woman — 1.39 times higher than in 2023.